Ice Age Trail Alliance still encouraging safe hiking during pandemic

 People can partake in the traditional planting of a tree in their yard or neighborhood, or simply enjoy the scenery on a nice hike.

-The Ice Age Trail Alliance-Lodi Valley Chapter has been encouraging people to go out and hike at anytime, not just around Earth Day, which is April 22.
+The Ice Age Trail Alliance encourages people to go out and hike at anytime, not just around Earth Day, which is April 22.

 IATA Lodi Valley Chapter Coordinator Joanna Fanney said that hiking during this pandemic is a great option, while still practicing social distancing.